greenbone/openvas-scanner/README.md

 ## License

+This repository consists of two scanner implementation, one in programming language C and one in programming language Rust.

-This module is licensed under the [GNU General Public License v2.0 only](COPYING).
-Single files, however, are licensed either the GNU General Public License v2.0 only or under GNU General Public License v2.0 or later, please see the [license-details.md](license-details.md) file for details.
+This module except for the Rust-implementation in directory rust/ is licensed under the GNU General Public License v2.0 only.
+Single files, however, are licensed either under the GNU General Public License v2.0 only or under GNU General Public License v2.0 or later, please see the [license-details.md](license-details.md) file for details.

+The Rust-implementation in directory rust/ is licensed under the GNU General Public License v2.0 or later with OpenSSL exception.
+Single files, however, are additionally licensed under MIT.